 They will also compile evidence to prove the failure, such as creating computer simulations of the accident.
 Our experts’ testimony helps show jurors a correlation between the responsible party’s negligence and our client’s brain injury.
 Our attorneys’ ability to utilize expert witness testimony has led to many successful verdicts and settlements.

 What Types of Brain Injury Cases Do Our Attorneys Handle?

 Our Bowling Green brain injury attorneys handle lawsuits regarding the following types of accidents:

-- Car, Truck and Motorcycle Accidents: In brain injury lawsuits involving motor vehicle accidents, the defendant is commonly a driver who failed to operate his or her vehicle responsibly.
-In fact, motor vehicle crashes were the leading cause of traumatic brain injury-related hospitalizations for people aged 15 to 44 years old, according to the Center for Disease Control.
+- Car, Truck, and Motorcycle Accidents: In brain injury lawsuits involving motor vehicle accidents, the defendant is commonly a driver who failed to operate their vehicle responsibly.
+In fact, motor vehicle crashes were the leading cause of traumatic brain injury-related hospitalizations for people 15 to 44 years old, according to the Centers for Disease Control.

 - Workplace Accidents: When a worker suffers a brain injury on the job, they may be able to recover compensation through workers’ compensation benefits.
 They may be able to receive compensation if a third party was negligent in causing them harm.